AFontaine79/cmake-primer/README.md

 CMake Primer
 ------------------
-The goal of this primer is to give an overview of some of the important concepts of CMake.
-CMake is a complex tool and it is easy to get lost in the noise.
-By having a firm grasp of it's operation, your learning process should be much easier.
-However, this primer is not a complete beginner's guide.
-It defers to LLVM's CMake Primer, and then follows up to clear up some common points of confusion.
-It is recommended to review this material before moving on to more advanced resources.
+The goal of this primer is to cover some of the pain points I struggled with learning CMake.
+It is not a full or comprehensive primer.
+Nor is it a starting point.
+For the basic overview of CMake, I suggest [LLVM's CMake Primer](https://llvm.org/docs/CMakePrimer.html).
+However, I do recommend reading this primer along with doing some of your own experimentation before going on to more advanced material.

 ## Table of Contents